elchare/gigawatt-tools/README.md

 For a graphical user interface, double click on the file [tool-gui.jar](https://github.com/elchare/gigawatt-tools/raw/master/tools/tool-gui.jar)

-For a command line intercae, you can use any of the following syntaxes:
+For a command line interface, you can use any of the following syntaxes:

 $ java -jar <tool_name> inputFile.csv ouputFile.csv